Vikram Sampath: Bravehearts of Bharat

 Sampath's Bravehearts of Bharat: Vignettes from Indian History, published in 2022, is an anthology of 15 biographies of "under-appreciated civilisational warriors".
-He intended to shift the "Delhi-centric" perspective of Indian historiography and among those included were Lachit Barphukan, Chand Bibi, and Lalitaditya Muktapida.
+Among those included were Lachit Barphukan, Chand Bibi, and Lalitaditya Muktapida.
 Shashi Warrier, reviewing the work for The Asian Age, praised the author's selection of figures from a millennia-long span cutting across religion, profession, and gender and found his narration commendable; however, he took issue with the word "civilization", and further found Sampath's presentation of Lalitaditya non-critical and unconvincing.

 Waiting for Shiva: Unearthing the Truth of Kashi’s Gyan Vapi

-In 2024, the book Waiting for Shiva: Unearthing the Truth of Kashi’s Gyan Vapi by him was launched by Finance Minister Nirmala Sitharaman at Pradhan Mantri Museum and Library auditorium.
-The book is a comprehensive work that combines historical, religious, archaeological, and legal perspectives on the Hindu reclamation efforts in Varanasi.
-Sampath draws parallels between Hindu devotion to Shiva and the Nandi bull's anticipation of darshan in temples.
-He criticizes historians for ignoring India's deep cultural connection.
+Waiting for Shiva: Unearthing the Truth of Kashi’s Gyan Vapi was published in 2024 to analyse the Gyanvapi Mosque site in Varanasi.
+Sampath criticises historians for ignoring Hindu claims on the site and, at the book launch, endorsed attempts to build a temple on the mosque's current location.